Ro Khanna: Abortion

 Khanna opposed the overturning of Roe v.
 Wade, calling it "heartbreaking".
 He said the decision "strips Americans of their basic freedom and endangers the health and safety of millions.
 It strips women of the right to make their own decisions about their bodies and their futures", especially low-income women, women of color, and women living in rural areas.

-Term limits
+Supreme Court

 Khanna has led a bill to limit the terms of Supreme Court justices.
 In 2022, he called the Court's recent conservative decisions anti-egalitarian and anti-democratic.

 Free speech

 Khanna is an advocate of free speech.
 In 2022, the publication of the Twitter Files highlighted his efforts to stop the former Twitter administration from censoring the New York Posts reporting on the Hunter Biden laptop controversy.

 Roblox child safety

 In August 2025, Khanna advocated for transparency regarding Roblox's safety issues.
 He has opened up a website where people can sign up and help contribute to this cause.